Table of Contents[Show]

 Yield farming involves providing liquidity to a trading or lending pool in exchange for interest or trading fees plus liquidity provider tokens that can then be staked in a yield farm to earn additional yield.
 Yearn Finance is an example of a DeFi platform that provides yield farming.

 Plenty of things.

-Crypto traders can also conduct all sorts of trades with the advantage of having control over their assets, while crypto-savvy investors can earn additional yield on their crypto assets by deploying yield farming strategies.
+Crypto traders can also conduct all sorts of trades with the advantage of having control over the assets, while crypto-savvy investors can earn an additional yield on the crypto assets by deploying yield farming strategies.